 Dates: October 1–5, 2018

 How can young voices be sustainably integrated in the Bode-Museum?
 What can the museum learn from young people?
-Together with pupils of the Thomas-Mann-Gymnasium, a lab.Bode partner school, this residency takes up the question of long-term involvement of young perspectives in the museum.
+Together with pupils of the Thomas-Mann-Gymnasium, a lab.Bode partner school, this residency took up the question of long-term involvement of young perspectives in the museum.

 lab.Bode residents: Eeske Hahn und Julia Rocholl